MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-introduction/includes/3-modops.md

 SRE have both developed principles and practices that are core to reliability work.
 These include monitoring/observability, proper incident response, automation and collaboration.
-All of these things play a prominent role in the material we will be discussing in this learning path.
+All of these things play a prominent role in the material we will be discussing in the _Improve your Reliability_ learning path.

 So let's get into that work.
 We are going to start with a model that can help us structure and plan our reliability efforts.